Hongjiew/Hongjiew.github.io/_pages/about.md

 My research focues on the efficiency of Machine Learning models, including but not limited to: (1) Vision Transformers; (2) Diffusion Models; (3) Vision-Language Models (Multimodal Generative Models); (4) State Space Models.
 You can find more information in my [CV](https://hongjiew.github.io/files/resume.pdf).

 Please feel free to reach out via hongjiewang@princeton.edu if you share similar interests with me!
-I am glad to chat and open to exploring opportunities for collaboration.
+I am glad to chat explore opportunities for collaboration.

 ## Recent News

-- 2024-01: Give a Talk to Qualcomm on Zero-TPrune [slides]
+- 2024-01: Give a Talk to Qualcomm on Zero-TPrune [[slides](https://hongjiew.github.io/files/Talk_Qualcomm.pdf)]

 ## Publications and Preprints